Psingh12354/Internship_Notes_Cog/README.md

 - hadoop fs -ls / # fs stands of file system while */* absolute path
 - hdfs dfs -ls / # dfs stands for distributed file system
 - hadoop use local storage in intermediate processes because hdfs create replicatin while local storage doesn't
+- load data inpath command is use to load data into hive table.
+'LOCAL' signifies that the input file is on the local file system.
+If 'LOCAL' is omitted then it looks for the file in HDFS. **load data inpath '/directory-path/file. csv' into mytable;** and **load data local inpath '/local-directory-path/file into mytable;**

 Data classified in three types
 - **Structured-:**  RDBMS(dates, phone no)